mmpfeffer/git-tools/filter-rsa-private-keys/README.md

 - ```filter-rsa-private-keys``` assumes that the text ```-----BEGIN RSA PRIVATE KEY-----``` and ```-----END RSA PRIVATE KEY-----``` always come in pairs and always wrap an RSA key.
-It will not find keys stored in any other way, and no validation is done on that assumption, and all lines between are simply deleted.
+It will not find keys stored in any other way, and no validation is done on that assumption: all lines between are simply deleted.
 It does not recognize keys in PPK format.
 It does not recognize other kinds of private data or key formats.

 - Keys found in file names with white-space in the names cause the operation to fail.